enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 # Be smart about user feedback

-Listen to your users but don’t follow what they say, be opinionated about how your app should work
+Listen to your users but don’t follow what they say - be opinionated about how your app should work

-Your users are using your application.
+Your users are using _your_ application.
 That is, they are paying you for your decisions, your thoughts, and your design.
 Don’t always defer to what they say when they have suggestions.

 If a user wants a particular feature then think about why they want it and don’t blindly implement feature requests.
 Use them as an opportunity to re-think the fundamental workflow of your app and what it is they are trying to do.